Understanding Permutation of All Objects

 Systematic Calculation Steps

-To calculate permutation of n items from n objects, follow these steps:
+To calculate permutation of items from objects, follow these steps:

 - Identify the number of objects: Ensure all objects will be used